1253William/1253William/README.md

 - 🌱 I’m building Partechnologies&Consult an African origin I.T Firm .
 - 💞️ I’m looking to collaborate on Projects and deliver high impact services to clients.
 - 📫 Reach me via: email: williamofosu677@gmail.com.
-- ⚡ Tech Stacks I use not limited to: Nodejs with TypeScript & Expressjs for Backend Development, MongoDb & Postgres/Supabase for Database Management.
+- ⚡ Tech Stacks I use not limited to: Nodejs with TypeScript, Expressjs & Nestjs for Backend Development, MongoDb & Postgres/Supabase for Database Management.
 - 🧠🫣 I'm currently learning Go-lang.

 <!---